 The reader will appreciate that ever since the economic and political changes of the 1990s in South Africa, there have been two movements running counter to each (have you ever tried to enter a building that many people were leaving?)
 On the one hand, thousands of commercial farmers began exiting because the going was tough and they felt that it would be easier to make a living elsewhere.
 On the other hand, government has wanted to establish thousands of new black farmers.

 Small-scale farming is useful and should be supported.
 Entry levels are lower, machinery and technology is not as sophisticated, and it creates food security for the families who are farming and it allows for economic activity.
-As pointed out in an article listed under heading 12, agriculture does not have to be the sole source of revenue for the small-scale farming household.
+As pointed out in an article listed under the “Websites & publications” heading, agriculture does not have to be the sole source of revenue for the small-scale farming household.
 “Smallholder livelihoods all over the world do not just consist of farming … So when considering the potential for smallholder farming development, we shouldn’t think about farming viability, but household viability and increasing food sources for very poor rural households.”
-(Erasmus, 2014)

 The major challenge for agriculture, and with it the hopes of the country, is the emerging Black commercial farmer.
 Support here will enable such a farmer to become an active participant in the commercial farming sector.
 We need our emerging farmers to succeed, not only because of transformation targets, or for righting the dispossession of the past, or for stability and jobs in the rural areas.
 We need our emerging farmers to succeed because this is the sector from which our food comes.
 It is possible to be a farmer in the post-deregulation business environment.
 The 37 000 or so commercial farmers who adapted and who are now among the best in the world prove this to us.